 Here is a resource to help you judge if a CPU is a reasonable value or not: the gaming CPU hierarchy chart, which groups CPUs with similar overall gaming performance levels into tiers.
 The top tier contains the highest-performing gaming CPUs available and gaming performance decreases as you go down the tiers from there.

 This hierarchy was originally based on the average performance each CPU achieved in our test suite.
 We have since incorporated new game data into our criteria, but it should be known that any specific game title will likely perform differently depending on its unique programming.
 Some games, for example, will be severely graphics subsystem-limited, while others may react positively to more CPU cores, larger amounts of CPU cache, or even a specific architecture.
 We also did not have access to every CPU on the market, so some of the CPU performance estimates are based on the numbers similar architectures deliver.
 Indeed, this hierarchy chart is useful as a general guideline, but certainly not as a one-size-fits-all CPU comparison resource.
-For that, we recommend you check out our CPU Performance Charts.
+For that, we recommend you check out our

 You can use this hierarchy to compare the pricing between two processors, to see which one is a better deal, and also to determine if an upgrade is worthwhile.
 I don’t recommend upgrading your CPU unless the potential replacement is at least three tiers higher.
 Otherwise, the upgrade is somewhat parallel and you may not notice a worthwhile difference in game performance.